Midd-West 11, Southern Columbia 2

 CATAWISSA — Midd-West scored eight runs in the fifth inning to secure the HAC-III victory over Southern Columbia.

-Rachel Keister ended with a game-high four runs for the Mustangs.
-Miley Beachel recorded seven strikeouts on the mound, ran twice, and finished with four RBIs in the win.
+Rachel Keister had a game-high four runs for the Mustangs.
+Miley Beachel recorded seven strikeouts on the mound, and also scored twice and finished with four RBIs in the win.

 Jenson Purnell hit a home run and recorded an RBI for Southern Columbia in the loss.
 Alana Reuter scored the Tigers' other run in the game, and recorded three strikeouts on the mound.